A Framework for Generating Diverse Haskell-IO Exercise Tasks: Related Work

 \section{Related Work}

-Tools for automatic task generation exist in a variety of different application areas, for example, general science questions~\cite{DBLP:conf/aclnut/WelblLG17}, math related exercises~\cite{DBLP:conf/latice/Kurt-KaraogluSS15} and programming tasks~\cite{DBLP:conf/norchip/MosbeckHJ18,DBLP:conf/csedu/StrieweBG09}.
-Most approaches use some form of template together with a parameter generator to automatically create new task.
-Especially for natural language tasks, some systems can generate tasks from existing databases of domain specific text~\cite{DBLP:conf/aclnut/WelblLG17}, but most systems for generating programming tasks rely on templates.
-In contrast to our flexible EDSL approach most systems use external templates, with varying degrees of expressivness, that are provided as inputs to the task generation.
-Consequently, they usually come coupled with a fully fleshed out e-learning environment.
+Tools for automatic task generation exist in a variety of different application areas, for example, general science questions~\cite{DBLP:conf/aclnut/WelblLG17}, math related tasks~\cite{DBLP:conf/latice/Kurt-KaraogluSS15} and programming tasks~\cite{DBLP:conf/norchip/MosbeckHJ18,DBLP:conf/csedu/StrieweBG09}.
+Some systems for natural language questions can generate tasks from databases of domain specific text~\cite{DBLP:conf/aclnut/WelblLG17}, but most approaches use templates together with parameter generators, similar to our \ensuremath{\Conid{TaskDesign}}s.
+In contrast to our flexible EDSL approach most of these systems use rigid template formats provided as inputs to the task generation.
+Consequently, these systems are usually embedded inside a specific e-learning environment.
+Our framework can, in principle, be used with any e-learning system.
+We already use a modular e-learning system \cite{rahn2008leipzig,DBLP:conf/abp/Waldmann17} and plan to integrate the framework in that context.

+Our generated task instances do not provide any detailed feedback apart from maybe some QuickCheck outputs.
+There are other automatic assessment systems providing more detailed feedback, including suggestions on how to fix mistakes.
+A survey of different automatic assessment systems for programming tasks and the feedback they can generate is presented by Keuning et al.~\cite{keuning2019}.